 Who are you selling to?

-If you’re selling learning or recruiting software, then the department you need to target is human resources.
+If you’re selling learning, recruiting software or HR software for small businesses, then the department you need to target is human resources.
 After you’ve created a segmented list of titles, you can begin searching for contacts.
 LinkedIn is a fantastic tool for finding prospective clients.
 It can filter search results down to job title, who’s currently holding the position, and more.

 Utilizing the top-down approach